 Perhaps Krier’s best-known project was his masterplan for Poundbury, in Dorset, UK, where the quartier structure is readily seen.
 However, as Murrain has noted, in Poundbury the connections between quartiers is not “organically linked” but in fact separated by a fast arterial street – much closer to the Perry model and its accommodation to a “torrent of traffic.”
 Engineer Stephen Marshall has made a similar critique.
 (Marshall, GET REF…)

-Modern controversies: Traffic engineering
+Modern controversies: Perry’s diagram revisited

 As we have seen, the neighborhood unit was closely associated by both Perry and Mumford with the protection of residential neighborhoods from modern vehicular traffic.
 As Perry argued, if it is inevitable that modern arterials will “[cut] up residential sections into irregularly-shaped islands around which raging streams of traffic will soon flow” then we must “take some steps to formulate the size and the contents of these residential islands” (Perry, 1929b, p.
 99).

+Evidence from recent research in complex networks applied to networks of streets and intersections (Hillier, …; Porta et al, …) reveals that the vision of residential islands surrounded by arterials that underpins the neighborhood unit concept is indeed countering some of the most universal dynamics in the relationship between space and service/shop location in cities.
+Though it is true that Perry’s diagram locates elements of community shops on border arterials, the whole concept is about separating community services, positioned at the centre of the island, from those thoroughfares.
+However, evidence increasingly shows that community services and shops reinforce each other in urban systems of all kinds and ages quite effectively whenever they are spatially associated with main streets and thoroughfares, i.e. when they can take advantage of the movement economy, while they struggle or fail altogether whenever they are not.

-But more recent critics have drawn attention to this core assumption, and presented a challenge on the basis of new evidence.
-One, they argue that the old arterial models, rooted in the logic of tree-like “functional classification,” are no longer viable, and the new models follow the diffusion logic of networks.
+Recent critics argue that the old arterial models, rooted in the logic of tree-like “functional classification,” are no longer viable, and the new models follow the diffusion logic of networks.
 (REF) Today’s transportation engineering is focused less on “mobility” as an absolute goal, and more on balancing mobility, creating diffusion, and offering alternate transportation choices.
 (REF) They point to the phenomenon of “induced demand” – research that shows that the more engineers widen roads or build fast arterials, the more residents drive, and use up those same new roadways, resulting in a comparable level of congestion.
 (REF) In short, efforts to “build our way out of congestion” are likely to fail.
 The answer to Perry’s “raging streams of traffic” is therefore not to turn our backs on them, but to engage them, and convert them into a diffusion network of much calmer, narrower, pedestrian-friendly streets.
-At the same time, residents need to be offered multiple travel modes, a range of nearby everyday uses, and
+At the same time, residents need to be offered multiple travel modes, a range of nearby everyday uses, and …?...

 A key problem for Perry, note critics such as Chip Kaufman and Shelley Poticha, is in creating viable public transit service.
 By not centering neighborhoods on arterials, Perry and its variants create a fragmented series of isolated areas that cannot be serviced cost-effectively.
 The impact of this failure on a viable public transit system, and on the ability to reduce carbon emissions from urban transportation, they argue, is profound.
 (REF)